 Going through a divorce can be emotionally draining and can cause significant disruption in a child’s life.
 However, you do not have to face these challenges on your own.
-At Angela Faye Brown, we put your children’s needs first and help you protect them during these challenging legal proceedings.
-While many divorce cases allow for negotiation of, others may require litigation.
+At Angela Faye Brown & Associates, we put your children’s needs first and help you protect them during these challenging legal proceedings.
+While many divorce cases allow for negotiation, others may require litigation.
 Our caring Missouri City divorce lawyers could help you work out a fair agreement that meets your needs and the needs of your children in either situation.
 If you are ending your marriage, contact a family lawyer to discuss your case.

 When the parties have minor children, one of the most crucial aspects of their divorce is negotiating a custody agreement.
 There are two forms of custody on which the court must decide.
 Physical custody, which determines where the children live, and legal custody, which identifies who makes decisions concerning the child’s upbringing.

 In many divorce cases, the parents share these two forms of custody.
 Unfortunately, there are some situations where shared custody is not feasible, especially in cases where there is a fear of potential abuse or neglect.
 When a parent is going through a divorce, our attorneys in Missouri City could work with them to protect the best interests of their children.

 What Is A No-Fault Divorce?